leejroberts/Algorithms/README.md

-                                                # coderrust
+                                                # Algorithms
                               algorithm challenges in ruby, javascript and python

-this repository contains algorithm solutions in Ruby, Javascript, and Python
+This repository contains algorithm solutions in Ruby, Javascript, and Python

-most of the algorithms questions are derived from the Coderrust challenges
+Sources of Algorithm Challenges include Coderust 2.0, Grokking Algorithms by Aditya Y. Bhargava